Titans West: The China Connection, Chapter 1: Cloak and Dagger

 He stopped chewing suddenly as he read the surprising message.

 Jonny folded up the fortune and placed it inside his jacket pocket.
-He then stood up, removed his wallet, and put a few dollars on the table for a tip.
-He headed out toward the front of the restaurant.
+He then stood up, removed his wallet, and left a few dollars on the table as a tip.
+He headed toward the front of the restaurant.

 Stepping out into the street, Jonny Double then cut back immediately down the alleyway next to Lo Chou’s, heading for the back entrance to the kitchen.
 Sure enough, the door was unlocked.
 The brown-haired man slipped quickly inside.
 Moving through the area of metal shelves filled with cooking supplies, he ran into the person he expected to be waiting for him.
 “Lo Chou,” he said softly.